-ASR entails diverting excess water flows (typically in Winter/Spring) from the Carmel Valley Alluvial Aquifer through existing CAW facilities and injecting the water into the Seaside Groundwater Basin for later recovery in dry periods.
+ASR entails diverting excess water flows (typically in Winter/Spring) from the Carmel Valley Alluvial Aquifer through existing CAW facilities and injecting the water into the Seasidle Groundwater Basin for later recovery in dry periods.

-The primary goal of the MPWMD Phase 1 ASR Project is better management of existing water resources to help reduce current impacts to the Carmel River, especially during the dry season.
-The project is viewed as being complementary to other larger, long-term water augmentation projects that are currently being explored by various entities.
-The project entails a maximum diversion of 2,426 AFY from the Carmel River for injection, a maximum extraction of 1,500 AFY from the ASR wells in the Seaside Basin, and an average yield of about 920 AFY.
+The primary goal of the MPW MD Phase 1 ASR Project is better management of existing water resources to help reduce current impacts to the Carmel River, especially during the dry season.
+The project is viewed as being complementary to other larger, long-termentary water augmentation projects that are currently being explored by various entities.
+This project, now also known as Water Project 1, entails a maximum diversion of 2,426 AFY from the Carmel River for injection, a maximum extraction of 1,500 AFY from the ASR wells in the Seaside Basin, and an average yield of about 920 AFY.
 The proposed operation of the Phase 1 ASR Project would result in reduced unauthorized pumping of the Carmel River in Summer/Fall and increased storage in the Seaside Basin, which are both considered to be environmentally beneficial.